rust-vmm/event-manager/README.md

 initialization function, and a callback for when events in the interest list become ready.
 The subscribers can update their interest list when handling ready events.
-These actions are abstracted through the `EventSubscriber` and `MutEventSubscribers` traits.
+These actions are abstracted through the `EventSubscriber` and `MutEventSubscriber` traits.
 They contain the same methods, but the former only requires immutable `self` borrows, whereas the latter requires mutable borrows.
 Any type implementing `EventSubscriber` automatically implements `MutEventSubscriber` as well.